pglen/misc/README.md

                             notification.
       -s, --testsound       Test sound.

+ The test option can also be used as a notification driver.
+The command line arguments are fed into the notifier text.
+With the -e option one can specify a header for the notification.
+For example:

+    comalert.py -t -e "Notification Header" "Notification Body"

 ## ScreenShot of notify (on xfce4):

 ![Notify ScreenShot](screen.png)

 One may run the ./comalert.py from the command line, (./comalert.py & for background) or as a startup item in .bashrc ... etc

+## Algorithm used for monitoring:

+ The running shell program entries (bash entries) are collected with the psutil module.
+The programs that have a shell as a parent are then listed.
+If that list looses a member, it means that program has finished.
+An alert / notification is triggered.

 ### powtest.py